macoustics/split-radix-fft/README.md

 This fft is not particularly fast and just provide base-cases for size 1, 2, 4, and 8.

 ## Options:
-- cfftForward: Perform the fft assuming complex valued input sequence.
+- performCfftForward: Perform the fft assuming complex valued input sequence.
-- cfftInverse: Perform the inverse fft assuming complex valued output sequence.
+- performCfftBackward: Perform the inverse fft assuming complex valued output sequence.
 Note that this inverse is not normalized.
 If a normalized inverse is desired, divide the result by the length of the sequence.
-- populateCfftTwiddles: Calculates the twiddle factors for the cfft transforms.
+- populateCfftTwiddleFactorsForward: Calculates the twiddle factors for the forward cfft transforms.
+- populateCfftTwiddleFactorsBackward: Calculates the twiddle factors for the backward cfft transform.

-- rfftForward: Perform the fft assuming real-valued input sequence.
+- performRfftForward: Perform the fft assuming real-valued input sequence.
 The output is the first half of the symmetric half-spectrum of size = nfft/2 + 1, where the value at DC and Nyquist have zero imaginary components.
-- rfftInverse: Perform the inverse fft assuming a real-valued output sequence.
-This takes a half-spectrum as input and overwrites it as an intermediate result.
+- performRfftBackward: Perform the inverse fft assuming a real-valued output sequence.
+If this option is only provided with a single scratch space this operation overwrites the input half-spectrum an intermediate result.
+- populateRfftTwiddleFactorsForward: Calculates the twiddle factors for the forward rfft transform.
-- populateRfftTwiddles: Calculates the twiddle factors for the rfft transforms.
+- populateRfftTwiddleFactorsBackward: Calculates the twiddle factors for the backward rfft transform.

 ## Known issues:
- - The code was originally intended for std::array and then converted to pointer-based inputs, without type checking.
-As such, the code is unsafe and will segfault if the size of the input arguments is too small.
- - The rfftInverse() function will use the input spectrum as the temporary scratch space, i.e., the input spectrum will be overwritten!
+ - If a single scratch-space is provided for performRfftBackward(), the function will use the input spectrum as the temporary scratch space, i.e., the input spectrum will be overwritten!

 ## Development:
 In order to further develop the `split-radix-fft`, we provide a docker build environment.
 To build the container: